Blue-Rocket/BREnvironment/README.md

 [BREnvironment registerEnvironmentProvider:[ParseConfigEnvironmentProvider new]];
 ```

 `BREnvironment` will return the *first non-nil* value found in any registered provider, traversing the providers in the order they are registered.
+If no provider provides a value, then the usual search paths will be used, so the app can fall back to values included by the app itself.

 # Setup in 3 easy steps